observIQ/bindplane-agent/receiver/azureblobrehydrationreceiver/README.md

 ### Delete on read Configuration

-This configurations enabled the `delete_on_read` functionality which will delete a blob from Azure after it has been successfully rehydrated into OTLP data and sent onto the next component in the pipeline.
+This configuration enables the `delete_on_read` functionality which will delete a blob from Azure after it has been successfully rehydrated into OTLP data and sent onto the next component in the pipeline.

 ```yaml
 azureblobrehydration: